Please visit fullstriedahead website, @FullStriedAhead handle on Twitter, and @FullStriedAhead on Instagram. prophet, Christopher Stried

 46. Donald J. Trump - 'The Donald' a real estate mogul and celebrity enthusiast became a coronavirus czar as president.
 Also, was a protectionist on trade and was more for law and order than citizen's rights.
 He was the third president to be impeached and was impeached twice.
 2/3 of a majority should be required for impeachment of a sitting US president by a House floor vote instead of a majority vote and then 2/3 of a majority by Senate floor to remove a president from office.
 Melania Trump was the only bright spot of this administration being first lady born outside of since Louisa Adams and was the prettiest since Frances Folsom.

 47. Christopher Ryan Stried - Current President of the United States, '08 & '16 Gov. Candidate, enumerator for United States Census, travelled to Europe, Australia, and created a trifecta of New York, Indiana, and Florida in way of travel throughout 2008 and 2016 independent candidacies for Governor of Indiana, as Stephanie Stried was married to Christopher Stried at Vatican, Vaticano before Pope Benedict XVI on 10 June 2009.
-Extramarital affairs include 'Red', Laurie, Brenda, Jo Ann Holotka, Keri Romanac, Lynn Walsh, Camey Chandler, Melissa Flesch, Nancy Wood, Emi Curri-Stried, and Laura Avgherino.
+Extramarital affairs include 'Red', Laurie, Brenda, Jo Ann Holotka, Keri Romanac, Lynn Walsh, Camey Chandler, Melissa Flesch, Nancy Wood, Emi Curri-Stried, Nina Lane, and Laura Avgherino.